Local tropicalizations of splice type surface singularities: Splice type singularities are Newton non-degenerate

 Since $Z$ is equidimensional of dimension two and it is defined by $n-2$ polynomial equations, it is a complete intersection.
 This proves~(\ref{ZisCI}).
 It remains to address~(\ref{smoothness}) when $Z$ is not irreducible.

-To determine the intersection of two distinct components (say, $Z_1$ and $Z_2$) of $Z$ we exploit the parameterizations described earlier.
-Let $I\subset \{1,\ldots, k\}$ be the collection of indices $i$ for which the projection of $Z_1$ and $Z_2$ to $\spec(\CC[t_i])$ do not agree.
+To determine the intersection of two distinct components (say, $Z_1$ and $Z_2$) of $Z$ we exploit the parameterization described earlier.
+Let $I\subseteq \{1,\ldots, k\}$ be the collection of indices $i$ for which the projections of $Z_1$ and $Z_2$ to $\spec(\CC[t_i])$ disagree.
 If $I=\emptyset$, then the two components are parameterized using the same Pham-Brieskorn-Hamm system of equations associated to $\Gamma_0$ and the same (torus-translated) monomial map.
 This cannot happen since such germs are irreducible and $Z_1\neq Z_2$.